basv18/random-projects/README.md

 ~(u.u)~ Thanks for checking this out.
-I just write some random codes when I am not busy at work.
+I just write some random codes.